rbturnbull/fastapp/docs/contributing.rst

 Testing
 -------

-- Tests must be added for any new rules before merging to the ``main`` branch.
 - All tests must be passing before merging with the ``main`` branch.
 - Tests are automatically included in the CI/CD pipeline using Github actions.